Tips for Prompt #1 of the Common App Essay

 Meaningful

-In choosing the focus of your essay, whether it be your background, identity, interest, or talent, it is crucial to consider its inherent meaning and significance to you.
+In choosing the focus of your essay, it is crucial to consider its inherent meaning and significance to you.

 The key lies in identifying the specific background, identity, interest or talent that holds the most profound meaning and impact on your life.
 It’s important to recognize the intrinsic importance and significance of the chosen focus.
-By selecting the most meaningful element, you lay the foundation for an essay that resonates with true authenticity and leaves a lasting impression on the admissions officer.
+By selecting the most meaningful element, you lay the foundation for an essay that resonates with true authenticity.
+This will increase your odds of leaving a lasting impression on an admissions officer.

 Story

 When it comes to crafting a compelling Common Application Essay, the importance of storytelling cannot be overstated.
-Note that the last word of the prompt requests that you share a story.
-So even in identifying the background, identity, interest, or talent that helps the admissions officer understand the “real you,” your essay will be considerably strengthened if you are able to relay an anecdote or short vignette which illustrates this key attribute about yourself.
+Note thatthe last word of the prompt requests that you share a story.
+So, your essay will be considerably strengthened if you are able to relay an anecdote or short vignette which illustrates the real you.

 While this prompt asks for the story at the end, it’s likely that you’ll tell the story at the beginning of your essay.
 Your story acts as a starting point in the essay, helping to shed light on the core significance of the chosen background, identity, interest, or talent.
 It allows the reader to understand why this aspect of your life is important and why they should be interested in learning more about it.
 The story serves as a catalyst, moving the essay forward and creating a foundation for a deeper exploration of how the chosen item has influenced your personal growth, values, or aspirations.
 It’s the reflection on that story that will truly make your essay stand out.